abalabokhin/NWNForBG/README.md

 - Fixed NW3201.WED file so Zokan is not semi-transparent in EE.
 - Fixed Rumors in all stores.
 - Some cosmetic resources fixes, removing unused resources, etc.
+- Remove many spells (manly cleric's from the mod).
+Some mage spells are still here.

 0.89 (09/28/2023)